dsumps200/WPD2-Coursework/README.md

 The first time you do this may be time-consuming, because Maven will need to do the initial install of any dependencies that the application has.
 Future runs will be quicker.

+If successful, open a web browser and navigate to `http://localhost:8000` to see the homepage.

 [2]:http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 [3]:https://maven.apache.org/download.cgi